thomasboyt/thomasboyt.github.com/_posts/2011-3-30-a-new-kind-of-forum.md

 So, let's create a new kind of forum software for the modern era.
 Specifically, one that builds on concepts from sites like Quora (hence the name), Reddit, and more.

-# The Basics

-There are three major uses for forums:
-* Question and answer (Quora)
-* General discussion (Reddit)
-* Knowledge base (Ubuntu Forums)

-_Most forums are a mix of all three_, but in forum software like phpBB and vBulletin, you end up with weird compromises.
-For example, look at two of the most popular forums on the internet, NeoGAF and Something Awful (both running vB), specifically their gaming sections.

-Lots and lots of games come out each year, and these forums try to combine the above three uses.
-Generally, games have their own *megathreads*, large threads that keep the forum from being too fragmented into different threads discussing the same game.
-On these forums, threads generally are structured to have an original post (OP), or the first post in the thread, that has tons of information about the game, such as release dates, screen shots, and later, questions that have come up often in the thread.

-Megathreads are pretty annoying!
-With 27 discussions going on at once, and popping in and out, posts and topics of discussion can easily be lost in the thread, and not generate the amount of discussion they deserve.
-Of course, on new, non-traditional forums such as Reddit, people have more options regarding how they discuss these topics.
-Reddit has subreddits, which are essentially user-creatable, scalable subforums.
-For example, StarCraft 2 and Team Fortress 2 have huge subreddits, both ending up being some of the top news and discussion sources for each game.

-This is one solution.
-But then again, look at how Quora does it.
-Quora lets any user create new tags for questions.
-Each tag can represent a subforum, but also in some ways, a megathread.
-Tags can have an information entry associated with them (like the OP of a megathread) that can be edited by all.
-By creating new questions under that tag, you're essentially populating a subforum with new threads.

 # Goals

 * Be flexible.
 A good forum is multi-purpose.
 Quorum needs to be usable for the three major uses of forums: